CoinsGPT/coinsgpt.github.io/website/docs/bitcoin/bitcoin-tigergraph.md

 ![](/img/bitcoin/bitcoin-file.gif)

-## 2. What does the blockchain look like?
+## 2. What does the bitcoin look like?

 The [blk.dat](https://learnmeabitcoin.com/technical/blkdat) files contain serialized data of **blocks** and **transactions**.